 Does AutoCat work for Excel?

 Yes!
 You can now use AutoCat in Microsoft Excel workbooks.
 Read more here.

 You can download a copy of the Tiller Foundation Template for Microsoft Excel using this link.

 You can add the AutoCat sheet to your Foundation Template for Microsoft Excel by clicking the "Install AutoCat" button at the top of the Excel add-in.

 Learn more about how to use AutoCat here.

 Which sheets are default and required in the Foundation template?

 The Foundation template has the following sheets by default.

 Where do I set my budget amounts for categories?

-Budget amounts are set on the Categories sheet in the respective month column.
+Budget amounts are set on the Categories sheet in the respective monthly budget column (you may need to expand these columns to make them visible.)
 When you enter budgets into column E the amount will cascade across to the right.